Ade Adepitan: Television and media career

+On 17 May 2023, Channel 4 commissioned a film in which Adepitan travels to Orania, a whites-only town in South Africa.
+The film was entitled Whites Only: Ade's Extremist Adventure, and it premiered on 18 March 2024.

 Charity works

 Adepitan does a lot of charity work, particularly supporting many charities to help other people with physical disabilities.
 He is a patron of Go Kids Go (formerly known as Association of Wheelchair Children).
 He is also a great supporter of the National Society for the Prevention of the Cruelty to Children Charity (NSPCC) and the WheelPower Charity.
 Adepitan travelled to Ghana in support of Comic Relief.
 He also participated in the Disabled Motoring UK Alps 2011 Challenge.
 Adepitan is also an Athlete Ambassador for Right to Play, the world's leading sport for development charity.

 Awards

 Adepitan was made a Member of the Order of the British Empire (MBE) for services to disability sport in 2005.
 He was also presented with an Honorary Doctorate from Loughborough University, in recognition of his outstanding services to, and performances in, disability sport.
 The same year, Adepitan was awarded a 'Certificate of Excellence' by the Champions Club UK in recognition not only of his efforts at promoting disability sport, but also for being a positive role model.
 He was particularly commended for his strong and persistent message of hope within the young black disabled community.

 He was presented with the Lifetime Achievement award by the University of East London in 2010, and had an Honorary Doctorate conferred by the university in November 2010.

 In 2020, Adepitan was included in the Powerlist of the 100 most influential Black British people.